OpenDreamKit/OpenDreamKit.github.io/meetings/2018-06-20-EuropeanXFEL/ProgressReports/JacU-FAU.md

   Singular, and Sage.
 - Five major releases of the MMT system (three minor); established a six-week release cycle.
 - much improved support for the
-  [MitM Foundation](https://gl.mathhub.info/MitM/Foundation), a representation system for mathematical knowledge featuring dependent record types, theory internalization into record types for their models and subtyping.
+  [MitM Foundation](https://gl.mathhub.info/MitM/Foundation), a representation framework for mathematical knowledge featuring subtyping, dependent function and record types, types of models for theories.
-- Started the [MitM Ontology](https://mathhub.info/MitM) with knowledge on elliptic curves, computational group theory, partial differential equations, physical constants, laws, and units formalized in the MitM foundation (collaboration with St. Andrews and WIAS Berlin).
+- Started the [MitM Ontology](https://mathhub.info/MitM) (a concrete language for mathematics based on the above foundation) with knowledge on elliptic curves, computational group theory, partial differential equations, physical constants, laws, and units formalized in the MitM foundation (collaborations with St. Andrews and WIAS Berlin).
+- Surveyed mathematically relevant concrete data types and systematically integrated them into the MMT codec infrastructure
-- Generated API theory graphs for GAP (with St. Andrews), Sage (LRI), LMFDB (Warwick), Singular (Kaiserslautern).
+- Progress towards generating API theory graphs for GAP (with St. Andrews), Sage (LRI), LMFDB (Warwick), and Singular (Kaiserslautern).
--  Jupyter Kernel for MMT
+- Started Jupyter Kernel for MMT
 - [Four international conference publications and one Journal Article](http://kwarc.github.io/bibs/odk/)
 - Two M.Sc.
 Theses: Theresa Pollinger and Tom Wiesing --